SharkUncle/deep-abyss/Useful.md

 ## Trace Labs OSINT VM

-A friend of mmine speak to me about this resource and I want to test it and see what it can do.
+A friend of mine speak to me about this resource and I want to test it and see what it can do.

 This is a virtual machine available by the Trace Labs team.
 Their describe themself just like taht in the web site: "Trace Labs is a nonprofit organization whose mission is to accelerate the family reunification of missing persons while training members in the trade craft of open source intelligence (OSINT)".